wikiwi/stackdriver-agent/README.md

 ## Running in a Kubernetes Cluster in GKE
-To ensure that the agent is running on each one of your nodes in a Kubernetes cluster managed by GKE, deploy the agent as a `DaemonSet` using the example `stackdriver-agent.yml` file:
+To ensure that the agent is running on each one of your nodes in a Kubernetes cluster managed by GKE, deploy the agent as a `DaemonSet` by adjusting the example `stackdriver-agent.yml` file to your needs:
 ```

 apiVersion: extensions/v1beta1
 kind: DaemonSet
 metadata:
   name: stackdriver-agent
 spec:
   template:
     metadata:
       labels:
       app: stackdriver-agent
     spec:
       containers:
       - name: stackdriver-agent
         image: wikiwi/stackdriver-agent
         securityContext:
           privileged: true
         volumeMounts:
         - mountPath: /mnt/proc
           name: procmnt
         env:
           - name: MONITOR_HOST
             value: "true"
       volumes:
       - name: procmnt
         hostPath:
           path: /proc
 ```
+Where additional parameters (such as redis monitoring) can be enabled / disabled by adding or removing the key/value pairs inside the `env` field.